Raleigh Burner: Mk1 Burner

 This can be identified by the loop tail frame and gusset with two holes in it.

-This first version (1982–1983) was originally available in three variants:
+This first version (1982–1983) was originally available in several variants:

-The basic model was available with either a blue or red frame.
-It had conventional wire-spoked wheels, matt black front forks, yellow saddle and frame pads, and gold-coloured brake calipers and levers.
+The basic Burner model was available with either a blue or red frame.
+It had conventional wire-spoked wheels, matt black front forks, red or blue saddle depending on the frame colour and yellow frame pads, and gold-coloured brake calipers and levers.
 Typical UK retail price of the basic model in 1982 was £120.

 During this period, the next model up was the Tuff Burner.
-As per the basic model, the Tuff Burner was available with either red or blue frames, and accompanied by matt black forks, yellow saddle and frame pads, and gold-coloured brake levers and calipers, the Tuff Burner was distinguished from the basic model by its yellow, five-spoke 'Mag' (plastic) wheels.
+As per the basic model, the Tuff Burner was available with either red or blue frames, and accompanied by matt black forks.
+The Tuff Burner was distinguished from the basic model by its yellow, Five-spoke Skyway Tuff II 'Mag' (nylon) wheels (Not to be confused with the later inferior "Mag burner" wheels).with color coordinated accessories as follows:

+Red/yellow Tuff Burner: Red frame, red saddle, yellow grips, Gold Anodised brake levers and brake calipers, yellow pads, yellow Skyway Tuff 2 Mag wheels with red tires.

+Blue/Yellow Tuff Burner: Blue frame, blue saddle, blue grips, blue anodised brake levers and brake calipers, yellow pads, yellow Skyway Tuff 2 Mag wheels with Blue tires.

 Typical UK retail price of the red or blue Tuff Burner in 1982 was £130.

-The top-of-the-line model in the years 1982–1983 was the Super Burner, which was distinguished by its apparently gold paintwork (In fact, the bike's frame was chrome plated and then covered with a transparent, gold-tinted film).
+The next model up in the years 1982–1983 was the Super Burner, which was distinguished by its apparently gold paintwork (In fact, the bike's frame was chrome plated and then covered with a transparent, gold-tinted film).
 It had black frame pads with gold coloured script.
 In the years 1982–1983 the Mark 1 Super Burner was available only with conventional wire-spoked wheels that had gold-painted rims, although a variant with five-spoke mag wheels (in black) became available for the 1984 model year.
 This later 'Mag' version of the Super Burner was known as the Super Tuff Burner.

 The typical UK retail price of a Super Burner in 1982 was £140.

-Also available was an Ultra Burner, available in two colour combinations – silver and blue, and black and gold.
-In 2019, Raleigh re-released the Super Tuff Burner as a limited edition product, where it retailed at £600.
+Next up in the line was the Ultra Burner, available in two colour combinations – silver and blue, and black and gold.
+The Ultra burner featured Araya 7X alloy wheels and a host of other high-end alloy componentry anodized gold or blue depending on the color combo.
+Although still utilizing the same steel frame as a standard burner, the use of light alloy components and cromoly cranks on the Ultra Burner dropped the full weight of the bike by 4 pounds!

+The top of the range in that year was the Pro Burner which featured blue anodized light alloy componentry from Araya, Suntour and Dia Compe paired with a 100% full chromoly frame, fork and handlebars in a gleaming chrome plated finish.
+The Pro also featured a distinctive frame gusset with the Raleigh "R" cut out.